 Two Fulbright programs currently exist in Samoa.
 The Fulbright Foreign Student Scholarship is open annually to Samoan citizens residing in Samoa pursuing a Master’s degree.
 Successful candidates at the national level then compete for limited slots with applicants from the Pacific region.
-Samoa has also benefited from the Fulbright-Clinton Fellowship Program.
-Two Fellows per year serve ten-month stints as public policy capacity-building assistants to various Samoan government ministries.
+Samoa has also benefited from the Fulbright U.S. Student Program.
+One student per year is placed in a public institution to work and research under the assigned institution.

 The United States also provides significant additional assistance to Samoa, including an annual foreign assistance allocation to provide capacity building and training for the Samoan Maritime Police and frequent invitations for training and mentoring sessions for Samoan government, NGO, media, and private sector individuals.
 USAID has several projects in Samoa focusing on climate change, food security, and disaster preparedness.
 The U.S. Embassy also provides grants to civil society and private sector organizations to address issues of economic development, women’s empowerment, health, disaster risk mitigation, and education.
-In October of 2013 the United States finished the construction of a hospital opposite the international airport to aid development in the health sector.
+Since 2013, the United States has constructed a hospital opposite the international airport, as well as renovated or rebuilt several schools around the country.

 Bilateral Economic Relations

-The United States seeks to encourage greater cooperation with Samoa on economic and trade issues while promoting U.S. exports to Samoa, reducing barriers to U.S. goods and services, and protecting the interests of U.S. investors.
+Samoa is eligible for trade preferences under the U.S. Generalized System of Preferences (GSP) program.
+In 2018, approximately 32 percent of Samoa’s exports to the United States received preferential treatment under the GSP program.
+The United States cooperates with Samoa on economic and trade issues while promoting U.S. exports to Samoa, reducing barriers to U.S. goods and services, and protecting the interests of U.S. investors.